marclove/handbook/becoming-a-gaslighter.md

 ### Nights and Weekends

 Given the level of team collaboration we use, it's tricky for us to work together using nights and weekends.
-As a rule, we pursue "sustainable pace."
-That means we rarely do client work in off hours.
+As a rule, we pursue a "sustainable pace."
+That means we rarely do client work off hours.

 We do participate in community events regularly in the evenings;
-especially the Cincinnati.rb, Cincy.js, and the cocoa-dev group.
+especially Cincinnati.rb, Cincy.js, and the Cincy Cocoa Dev group.
 Over time we get to establish longer term relationships with people through those groups.
-In fact, Gaslight itself came out of relationships formed in the xp-cininnati group.
+In fact, Gaslight itself came out of relationships formed in the XP Cincinnati group.
 If you're not already participating in a local user group, you should.
 Engaging in our local community and sharing what we know is one of our core values.